-- 8.3 Whilst it is perfectly legitimate for any Member or Officer to submit a planning application, it can easily give rise to suspicions of impropriety unless handled properly.
-Accordingly: - (a) all applications falling within paragraph 134(e)(ii) of the Officer Scheme of Delegation will be reported to and determined by the Planning Committee. - (b) while any application from a Member or Officer should usually be identified as part of the registration process, Members and Officers are encouraged to draw the fact that such an application has been submitted to the attention to both the Head of Service for Planning (or any other Officer nominated by
+8.3 Whilst it is perfectly legitimate for any Member or Officer to submit a planning application, it can easily give rise to suspicions of impropriety unless handled properly.
+Accordingly:

-- him/her) in writing and also the relevant case officer within 21 days of the date of the application being submitted to help ensure its identification. - (c) where an application is submitted by someone other than a Member, but in relation to land or a building in which the Member has a registered legal interest (which for the purpose of this code means a legal interest registered at HM Land Registry in the name of the Member), the Member is also encouraged to provide such notification as identified above.
+- (a) all applications by Members, their spouse or civil partner and applications by a Chief Officer or an officer directly involved in the processing or determination of the application (or their spouse or civil partner) will be reported to and determined by the relevant Planning Committee. - (b) while any application from a Member or an Officer identified under paragraph (a) above, should usually be identified as part of the registration process, Members and Officers are encouraged to draw the fact that such an application has been submitted to the attention to both the Head of Service for Planning (or any other Officer nominated by him/her) in writing and also the relevant case officer within 21 days of the date of the application being submitted to help ensure its identification. - (c) where an application is submitted by someone other than a Member, but in relation to land or a building in which the Member has a registered legal interest (which for the purpose of this code means a legal interest registered at HM Land Registry in the name of the Member), the Member is also encouraged to provide such notification as identified above.
 Note that this is in addition to any duty the Member may have regarding the disclosure of any interest including any Disclosable Pecuniary Interest for the purposes of the Member Code of Conduct. - (d) any Member or Officer who submits a planning application must not take part in or seek to influence the decision-making process relating to that application. - (e) any Member or Officer who acts as an agent for people pursuing a planning matter with the Council must not take part in the decision-making process for that proposal, nor seek in any way to influence it.